vitar/sre/docs/140-system-course.md

 # System Course

-The previous chapters defined what the system is made of and how it behaves under pressure.
-This chapter defines what happens over time — how systems degrade, how they fail, and how they recover or transform.
+The previous chapters defined what the system is made of, how it behaves under pressure, and what accumulates when those behaviors are sustained over time.
+This chapter defines the trajectories that result — how systems degrade, how they fail, and how they recover or transform.

 System course is not predetermined.
 A system under stress may correct and return to its prior balance.
 It may reorganize around a new balance.
 It may transform into a structurally different system.
 Or it may collapse.
 The model does not predict which outcome occurs — it describes the structural conditions that make each outcome more or less available.

 The degradation sequence defined in this chapter is a diagnostic tool, not a prophecy.
 It names the stages a system passes through under sustained distortion, and at each stage identifies the structural choices available — correction, adaptation, transformation, or continued deterioration.
+System Metabolism provides the accumulation dynamics that drive progression through these stages — what is building beneath the surface at each point, and what determines how rapidly the system moves from one stage to the next.

 ---